logo

 Nadine McDonald‑Dowd is a Yuwi creative with more than three decades of experience.
 She served as Artistic Director of Kooemba Jdarra Indigenous Performing Arts Company from 2001 to 2004, having first joined the company in 1996 to deliver workshops in youth detention centres and schools focused on theatre, music, reconciliation, and performance.

-\Across her career, Nadine has worked extensively as a dramaturg and director on First Nations works, supporting the development of new writing, emerging voices, and culturally grounded storytelling. \
+Across her career, Nadine has worked extensively as a dramaturg and director on First Nations works, supporting the development of new writing, emerging voices, and culturally grounded storytelling.

 QPAC's Creative Learning Program

-Dakota of the White Flats
+Creative Learning: Dakota of the White Flats

 13 - 15 May 2026